aragon/hack/docs/guides-faq.md

 After upgrading aragonCLI, or if unexpected errors are being experienced, resetting IPFS by deleting the `~/.ipfs` directory and then run `aragon ipfs` sometimes help.

-### Difficulty for a local IPFS node to load information from Aragon's IPFS server
+### Local IPFS node having trouble loading information from Aragon's IPFS server

 The best way around this is to: